 Since 2016, AWAY – a project around residencies has put the spotlight on the renowned international residency programme under which the Federal Chancellery of Austria has sent Austrian artists all over the world since the 1970s.
-In addition to providing a documentary analysis of the programme, AWAY and its extensive website have become a well-established information and participation platform on the topic of artist residencies and will be continued with a publication in 2018.
+In addition to providing a documentary analysis of the programme, AWAY and its extensive website have become a well-established information and participation platform on the topic of artist residencies and was continued with a publication in 2018.

 For the first time, the exhibition made this important field of art promotion accessible to a wider public and in the laboratory, the discursive programme, experts discussed ideas for the future.
 Commissioned by the Federal Chancellery, Alexandra Grausam designed the project and implemented it together with her team and numerous artists.read more

 Under the international residency programme introduced in the 1970s, the Federal Chancellery "sends" Austrian artists all over the world in order to give them modern work opportunities in foreign cultural regions and to fulfil the art system's demand for networking and international presence.
 The opportunities have continuously changed over the years and now include 18 studio places at 13 destinations allocated to around 50 artists from the fields of the visual arts, photography and media art.
 At present, too, there are over a dozen artists on tour.

 WEBSITE, NETWORK, PUBLICATION

 The focus of AWAY currently is on the extensive website — it gives visibility to the international residency program and its evolution, all the destinations and the participating artists and, with calls & programs, it offers a networked service tool that informs about current calls and programs of the Austrian art promotion scene.

 The diary and the Instagram residency #awayresidency gives grant beneficiaries the opportunity to be present in parallel to their geographical absence.
 The two formats extend an invitation to artists to tell us about their day-to-day work and life abroad in uncensored statements and snapshots, to share their personal experiences and work processes and to let us accompany them a bit to their temporary studios.